How Do I Deal with Angles?

 Introduction to Trigonometry

 A right triangle (like the one in the figure to the right) has one angle that is 90°.
 The other two angles are always less than 90° and together add up to 90°.
-Note that the triangle on the right has 3 angles a, b and c and 3 sides, A, B, and H, and 3 angles a, b, and c.
+Note that the triangle on the right has three sides (A, B, and H) and three angles (a, b, and c).
 The side "opposite" an angle (in this case) is labeled with a capital letter corresponding to the label on the angle.
 The side opposite the right angle, H, is always the longest side and is called the hypotenuse.

 We can use ratios (or the quotient) of the lengths of a right triangle's sides to figure out the angles in a right triangle.
 Three trigonometric ratios that we use in the geosciences are called the sine, the cosine, and the tangent, although they are often abbreviated sin, cos, and tan, respectively.